Science Warriors

 • Applicants must demonstrate self-drive and motivation, reflecting a commitment to their communities.

-• Must be able to attend 3 in person gatherings over the course of 10 months (dates below).
+• Must be able to attend 2 in-person gatherings over the course of 10 months.

 • Commitment to Indigenous Rights, the Territorial Integrity of their homelands, Land Back and social justice.